-- 1 If employment continues beyond the statutory retirement age, the insured person can require continuation of the pension insurance according to the pension plan (Appendix 1). - 2 The retirement benefit is due as soon as the continued insurance ends or the insured person reaches the maximum age limit for continued insurance according to the pension plan (Appendix 1). - 3 There is no longer any entitlement to disablement benefits (disablement pension, child's disablement pension, exemption from contributions).
-In the event of incapacity to work, the insurance ends and the planned retirement benefits are paid.
-In the event of death, the entitlement is based on the stipulations for survivors' benefits for pensioners. - 4 The withdrawal of old-age savings capital to finance home ownership is no longer possible. - 5 If the insured person has purchasing opportunities at the time of regular retirement age, voluntary buy-ins to improve benefits can also be made while the Pension Plan is in progress.
+1 If employment continues beyond the statutory retirement age, the insured person can require continuation of the pension insurance according to the pension plan (Appendix 1), in as far as they are already a member of the provision institution before the regular statutory retirement age.

+2 The retirement benefit is due as soon as the continued insurance ends or the insured person reaches the maximum age limit for continued insurance according to the pension plan (Appendix 1).

+3 There is no longer any entitlement to disablement benefits (disablement pension, child's disablement pension, exemption from contributions).
+In the event of incapacity to work, the insurance ends with ending of the employment contract and the planned retirement benefits are paid.
+In the event of death, the entitlement is based on the stipulations for survivors' benefits for pensioners.
+If the retirement benefit is paid out exclusively as capital according to the pension plan, the entitlement to survivors' benefits is according to the level of the existing old-age savings' capital.
+No other benefits are paid.

+4 The withdrawal of old-age savings capital to finance home ownership is no longer possible.

+5 If the insured person has purchasing opportunities at the time of regular retirement age, voluntary buy-ins to improve benefits can also be made while the Pension Plan is in progress.
 Purchasing potential is reduced by the retirement credits, deposits and interest made during the insurance cover in progress.